mdepx/mdepx/README.md

 # Introduction

-mdepx (Machdep X) is an operating system for embedded applications.
+mdepx (also known as MDX or Machdep X) is an operating system for embedded applications.

 ## Key features
   * Real-time